Isakin Drabbad: Furloughs and name change

 In the summer of 2017, Drabbad applied for a supervised furlough to the Katrineholm City Hall in order to marry his new girlfriend.
 In the decision made by the Administrative Court in Linköping, it was stipulated that, apart from himself, hospital staff, two witnesses, and the girlfriend would be present.
-The girlfriend had worked as a carer at Karsudden Hospital, and the hospital management became aware of their relationship after receiving repeated reports that her connection with Drabbad was more intense and closer than what constituted a professional relationship.
+The girlfriend had worked as a carer at the Karsudden Regional Hospital, and the hospital management became aware of their relationship after receiving repeated reports that her connection with Drabbad was more intense and closer than what constituted a professional relationship.

 After the hospital management began to suspect the relationship, the woman chose to resign and was subsequently classified as a "security risk."
 In mid-July 2017, she was called to a meeting with management, during which she claimed that her relationship with Drabbad was purely professional.
 However, a few days later, she decided to terminate her employment.
 Following her resignation, she and Drabbad maintained close telephone contact, and she expressed a desire to visit him.
 According to the judgment, another meeting was held with her, during which she acknowledged having a friendly relationship with Drabbad but did not confirm any romantic involvement.
 Nonetheless, she did state that she could potentially serve as a future furlough destination address for him.

 The Södermanland County Council chose to impose visiting restrictions on the woman.
 Had she not voluntarily decided to end her employment, she would have been suspended from work during the ongoing investigation.
 According to the hospital management, she posed a security risk if allowed to meet Drabbad.

 In its judgment, the administrative court deemed the restrictions justified due to "her knowledge of the hospital's routines and the risk that she participates in the introduction of unauthorized objects or in another way can conceivably assist the patient in the event of a release or escape."
 The fact that she possessed confidential information about other patients also influenced the county council's decision, which she subsequently chose to appeal.